Veronika Kudermetova: 2015–17: Major & WTA Tour debut

-2016: Success on the ITF Circuit, WTA Challenger debut

-After a lackluster start, Kudermetova made her first final of the year at Andijan in May.
+After a lacklustre start to 2016, Kudermetova made her first final of the year at Andijan in May.
 It was followed by consecutive $25k titles in Imola and Astana, ensuring that she moved into the world's top 300 for the first time.
 A fourth final of the season in Telavi marked her continuous rise.
 Her ranking soon made it possible for a direct admission into the main draw of the Taipei Challenger, her debut on a WTA 125 tournament.
 She won her first match against Varatchaya Wongteanchai before losing in the second round.

 Overall, she enjoyed a 34–18 win–loss record in 2016, with a total of two ITF Circuit titles.
 Her year-end ranking improved by a total of 190 spots, ending at the 210th spot.

-2017: Major & WTA Tour debut

-Her Grand Slam debut came at the Australian Open, where she lost in the first round of qualifying.
+Her Grand Slam debut came at the 2017 Australian Open, where she lost in the first round of qualifying.
 Attempting a transition onto the WTA Tour, she played qualifying in multiple events but failed to reach the main draw in all of them.
-Kudermetova won her first qualifying round at the French Open but fell in her next match.
-She reached her first WTA 125 quarterfinal, at the Taipei Challenger to end off the year.
+Kudermetova won her first qualifying round at the 2017 French Open but fell in her next match.
+She reached her first WTA 125 quarterfinal, at the 2017 Taipei Challenger to end off the year.

-Kudermetova had a 28–24 win-loss record for the year, failing to reach any finals but recorded more appearances on the WTA Tour.
+Kudermetova had a 28–24 win-loss record for 2017, failing to reach any finals but recorded more appearances on the WTA Tour.

-2018: Top 30 win, first WTA Tour main-draw win
+2018: Top 30 win, first career main-draw win

-After starting the year with a triumph at the $25k event at the Keio Challenger, she qualified for her first WTA event at the Porsche Tennis Grand Prix, a Premier tournament.
-Riding on her momentum, Kudermetova stunned top-30 player Carla Suárez Navarro in the first round before putting up a strong performance against eventual champion and top-ten player Karolína Plíšková.
+After starting the year with a triumph at the $25k event at the Yokohama Challenger, she qualified for her first WTA Tour event at the Porsche Tennis Grand Prix, a Premier tournament.
+Riding on her momentum, Kudermetova stunned top-30 player Carla Suárez Navarro in the first round before putting up a strong performance against eventual champion and top-10 player Karolína Plíšková.